VN-Linux-Family/CaramOS/README.md

-# DMCaramOS - better CaramOS
+# DMCaramOS - DryFish's Modified version for CaramOS
 ### What's this fork added:
 This fork added, and will add: